This is Post 37 in the ‘Meditation Guidance’ series.

 The Brahmavihāras and Mahabrahmavihāras

 Our lack of knowledge of the course of the development of the brahmavihāras is compounded by the complete destruction of the great monastic libraries of Indian Mahayana Buddhism, which would have provided a record of the period during which the Mandala of the Five Buddhas evolved.
 We are told that the burning of the thousands of beautiful hand copied palm leaf books in the centuries old library at the great Buddhist university of Nalanda took several weeks.
-Thankfully some of those books had been translated into other languages, and taken abroad.
+Thankfully some of those books had been translated into other languages, and taken abroad – to China, South-East Asia and Tibet.
 We will never know what works of spiritual genius were lost to humanity, and Buddhism was in effect completely destroyed in India.
 Only very recently, have we seen the start of a re-introduction of Buddhism, from outside India, in the second half of the 20th Century.